site15/my-dashboard/web/README.md

 1. Connect your GitHub repository to Vercel
 2. During the setup process, Vercel will automatically detect the environment variables
 3. Add your `MY_DASHBOARD_DATABASE_POSTGRES_URL` as an environment variable in the Vercel project settings

+Vercel is configured to automatically listen for changes and redeploy the site whenever changes are pushed to the repository.

 ## Development